-b) circulating to the Group of Advisors for the Loyalist Parkway and the Ministry of Transportation any Official Plan and Zoning By-law Amendments with properties fronting onto the Loyalist Parkway;

-c) requiring draft plans of subdivision proposed for land adjacent to the Loyalist encouraging buildings and structures associated with new industrial or major institutional development in the area on the north side of Highway No. 33 be setback 100 metres from the northern limit of the road allowance.
+- b) circulating to the Group of Advisors for the Loyalist Parkway and the Ministry of Transportation any Official Plan and Zoning By-law Amendments with properties fronting onto the Loyalist Parkway; - requiring draft plans of subdivision proposed for land adjacent to the Loyalist Parkway be appropriately landscaped in order to minimize visual impact; and - d) encouraging buildings and structures associated with new industrial or major institutional development in the area on the north side of Highway No. 33 be setback 100 metres from the northern limit of the road allowance.
 Facilities may be located closer to the road allowance where, through the site plan approval, mitigating measures such as architectural treatment, enhanced landscaping, and/or earthen berm are proposed in order to mitigate the visual impact.